tomasschus/control-infantil-Backend/README.md

 Go back to your terminal and run node server.js.
 If it is running, stop it, save all changes to you files, and run node server.js again.

-Open up Postman and hit the register endpoint (http://localhost:3000/api/users/registration).
+Open up Postman and hit the register endpoint (http://localhost:4000/api/users).
 Make sure to pick the POST method and x-www-form-url-encoded.
-Now, add some values.
-My user’s name is 'Mohammad' , email is 'mohdabdur786@gmail.com' and his password is 'Wow@123'
+Now add some values to create your user.

+> {
+>     "name": "Test",
+>     "surname": "Test",
+>     "dni": "1122334455",
+>     "email": "test@uade.edu.ar",
+>     "password": "UADE",
+>     "telephone": "1155995599"
+> }

 See the response?
 The token is a long jumbled string.

-To try out the http://localhost:3000/api/users endpoint, first copy the token.
-Change the URL to http://localhost:3000/api/users , and the method to GET.
+To try out the http://localhost:4000/api/users endpoint, first copy the token.
+Change the URL to http://localhost:4000/api/users , and the method to GET.
 Now you can add the token to the request header.

 You will get list of users...

-Try to update users the http://localhost:3000/api/users endpoint, and the method to PUT with x-www-form-url-encoded.
+Try to update users the http://localhost:4000/api/users endpoint, and the method to PUT with x-www-form-url-encoded.
-Now, add some values.Update name is 'Abdur' , email is 'mohdabdur786@gmail.com' and his password is 'Wow@123'
+Now change some values you add before.

+> {
+>     "name": "Andrea",
+>     "surname": "Rojas",
+>     "dni": "1122334455",
+>     "email": "email_de_pruebas@uade.edu.ar",
+>     "password": "PASSWORD",
+>     "telephone": "1155995599"
+> }

-Delete some users hit http://localhost:3000/api/users/(_id) endpoint with the method DELETE.
+Delete some users hit http://localhost:4000/api/users/{_id} endpoint with the method DELETE.

 ##Disclaimer: The logout endpoint is not needed.
 The act of logging out can solely be done through the client side.
 A token is usually kept in a cookie or the browser’s localstorage.
 Logging out is as simple as destroying the token on the client.
 This /logout endpoint is created to logically depict what happens when you log out.
 The token gets set to null.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+More details, open SWAGGER or Postman, as you prefer and check out what you need!

+Thanks!

+:)